 Panel Discussion I

-Belarus after Russia’s invasion
+Belarus after Russia’s invasion of Ukraine:

-the democratic transition
+ways to support the democratic transition

 The participants of the discussion were Dirk Schuebel (Special Envoy for the Eastern Partnership [ambassador-at-large], ex-EU ambassador in Belarus), Prof. Elena Korosteleva (Oxford Belarus Observatory and Warwick University, UK), and Pavel Slunkin (European Council of Foreign Relations, Visiting Fellow, ex-Foreign Ministry official in Belarus).
 The talk was moderated by Samuel Cogolati (Member of the Chamber of Representatives, Vice-President of the Committee of Human Rights of Parliamentarians, Kingdom of Belgium).